Are Sugar Alcohols Keto?

 It depends.
 Not all sugar alcohols will kick you out of ketosis.

-Sugar alcohols act as low-calorie sweeteners because our bodies don’t absorb all of the carbs they contain into your bloodstream.
-That means they don’t raise your blood sugar levels like regular sugar does.
+They act as low-calorie sweeteners because our bodies don’t absorb all of the carbs they contain into your bloodstream.
+That means they don’t raise your blood glucose levels like regular sugar (sucrose) does.

 “In some people sugar alcohols can cause bloating, flatulence, and diarrhea,” according to Nutritionist and Certified Personal Trainer Brad Sly.
 “This is because the sugar alcohol is not completely absorbed in the digestive system and this causes fermentation to occur in the intestines.”